-What Can I Do if an Insurance Company Refuses to Pay a Valid Claim in Pennsylvania?
+What Can I Do if an Insurance Company Refuses to Pay a Valid Claim?

 Millions of people in the United States file insurance claims each year.
 About 5.3% of insured homes file a claim each year — and with about 75 million insured homes in the United States, that’s close to four million homeowner’s insurance claims annually.
 The load doesn’t stop there — as of 2021, over 300 million people had health insurance policies as well.
 And auto and life insurance claims add many more.